 Another lovely place to stay is Marriott’s Kaua’i Beach Club.
-It is half hotel and have timeshare, allowing for lots of room options.
+It is half a hotel and have a timeshare, allowing for lots of room options.
 The room I had was only suitable for two people.
 It had one Murphy bed, a kitchenette and a balcony overlooking the water.
+Check rates.

 We didn’t spend much time in our room (at Bali Hai a timeshare place), but here it is.
-I believe it is a Wyndam property now.
-It was quite nice with a zero entry into the pool and hot tub.
-Our room was a two bedroom, two bath.
+I believe it is a Wyndham property now.
+It was quite nice with a zero-entry into the pool and hot tub.
+Our room was a two-bedroom, two-bath.
 The master bedroom had a jacuzzi tub.
+Check rates.

 Kauai Military Cabins

 Barking Sands has two-bedroom cabins that military people can stay in for about $70 a night.
 You could throw a rock and hit the ocean it was so close to it.
 It is very warm on this side of the island and was Noah’s first chance to boogie board.
 It’s now one of his new favorite things to do!
 Jonah also enjoyed playing on the boards!

 Here is a sample itinerary to help you make the most of your time in Kauai.